angauber/markitch/readme.md

 # markitch

-This twitch bot records messages in an sql database as a markov chain
+This twitch bot records messages in an sql database as markov chains

 It can then generate random sentences based on previously recorded chat messages